-The role of the software developer has evolved in recent years, but the qualities of a great developer remain the same.
-They should have top-notch programming skills, relentless focus — and that dash of ingenuity that enables them to find elegant solutions to knotty problems.
+Hiring a software developer?
+You should know the role has evolved in recent years, but the qualities of a great software developer remain the same.
+They should have top-notch programming skills, laser focus — and that dash of ingenuity that enables them to find elegant solutions to knotty problems.

 But today’s software developer is also a team player.
 Moving on from the lone wolf coder personas of legend, the dev world has switched to methodologies like Agile and DevOps, which emphasize teamwork, communication and collaboration.